jknowles/dataviz4ed/dataviz4ed2014.md

   * How are units mapped to the visual space
 - **Annotations**
   * Author and data source (depending on distribution)

+> These add up to provide context and meaning to viewers who have not analyzed the dataset themselves.

 ---